yousefalaqra/react-native/README.md

 <li>Modal component to show a specific place details</li>

-<li>Delete button, to enable the user to delete a specific place<li>
+<li>Delete button, to enable the user to delete a specific place</li>

 <li>Redux library has been used for managing application state</li>